-Solicitation for public comment was shared through email, ADSD website posting, and social media with: SCSEP providers, partners, and stakeholders; workforce development partners and boards; WIOA partners, ADSD's aging partner network, funded partners, and advisory boards; tribal entities; and community members.
-The state plan was open for public comment from April 16, 2024, to April 29, 2024.
+Solicitation for public comment was shared with SCSEP partners and stakeholders, WIOA partners, the ADSD funded partner network, and advisory councils.
+The State Plan was open for public comment from April 16, 2024, to April 29, 2024.
 Appendix B contains a list of organizations and individuals with expertise in older worker issues that were given the opportunity to provide public comment.
 The appendix also includes a list of comments received.